-IMPERIAL EQUITIES INC. MD&A AS AT MAY 19.
-2021
+IMPERIAL EQUITIES INC. MD&A AS AT AUGUST 18, 2021

 ▶ The following Management's Discussion and Analysis ("MD&A") is intended to provide readers with an explanation of the performance of Imperial Equities Inc. ("Imperial" or "Imperial Equities" or the "Company") and its subsidiaries.
-This MD&A should be read in conjunction with the consolidated interim financial statements for the six months ended March 31, 2021, and the related notes.
+This MD&A should be read in conjunction with the consolidated financial statements for the nine months ended June 30, 2021, and the related notes.
 Imperial Equities Inc. trades on the TSX Venture Exchange under the symbol "IEI".
-Additional information on the Company may be obtained by visiting www. sedar.com.
+Additional information on the Company may be obtained by visiting www.sedar.com.